JohnsonOUO/k3s-application/Quick.md

 ```
 # copy the last line and work on worker
 sudo ./master1.sh 10.20.0.109
+# If output has file not exist, mkdir file and do again.
 ```
 ### Set resource for device-plugin
 **On worker**